 These days, a good garden store should have a section dedicated to plants, shrubs, bushes, and trees that are native to our own area.
 A little bit of research online or at the local library may also be of benefit in finding which plants were originally native to our local region.

 With this knowledge in hand, we can then begin transforming our gardens with new plants which were once abundant in our regions before settlement.
-And it's these very trees and shrubs that will attract the native wildlife into our yards, not only bringing the beauty of nature directly into our yards, but also strengthening our own natural defences against most lawn pests too.
+And it's these very trees and shrubs that will attract the native wildlife into our yards, not only bringing the beauty of nature directly into our yards, but also strengthening our own natural defenses against most lawn pests too.

 There’s no need to completely remove all our favorite plants and trees from our gardens, but in simply adding more and more native flora to our yards, we will indeed create a more natural and enticing haven for our local wildlife.
 A simple birdbath in the yard, or other water supply for birds will also become a welcoming beacon for our new friends.